Project-MONAI/tutorials/README.md

 #### Data

 Some notebooks will require additional data.
-They can be downloaded by running the [runexamples.sh](./runexamples.sh) script.
+Each user is responsible for checking the content of datasets and the applicable licenses and determining if suitable for the intended use.

 ### 2. Questions and bugs